Fumarole Butte

 Fumarole Butte is a shield volcano in central Juab County, Utah, United States.
 Built during the Quaternary period, it is composed of basaltic andesite.
 It stands 207 m in height and has a diameter of 12 km.
 Under the volcano lies Crater Bench, the result of an eruption of basaltic andesite.
-To the east of the volcano are a series of hot springs, known as Crater, Baker Hot Springs, or Abraham hot springs.
+To the east of the volcano are a series of hot springs, known as Baker Hot Springs.

 Background

 Fumarole Butte is located in the area once dominated by Lake Bonneville, a massive body of water nearly 19750 sqmi in area.
 The lake was created more than 800,000 years ago by extensive precipitation and glacier melting, and has dried up and re-emerged at least 28 times since.
 The cycles have been matched almost exactly to periods of glaciation by drilling and stratigraphic studies.